Reduce the risk of burst pipes

 You can get more information at this link:

-If a property is not in use or occupied for a prolonged period of time it is advisable to turn the water supply off at the stop tap.
+If a property is not in use or occupied for a long period of time it is advisable to turn the water supply off at the stop tap.
 You should maybe even consider draining down the system.

 There is more information on the NI Water website.